gonzoalo/loka-challenge/README.md

 ## Aproach

-For this project I want to have a pipeline for future possible scenarios like modifying tables columns or adding new table to the data warehouse, etc. That's why the whole project have a main config file where we can set this up according to the business needs.
+For this project I want to have a robust pipeline for future possible scenarios like modifying tables columns or adding new table to the data warehouse, etc. That's why the whole project have a main config file where we can set this up according to the business needs.

 ## Architecture